-The UKCAT is required by the vast majority of UK Medical Schools.
+The UCAT is required by the vast majority of UK Medical Schools.
 It’s essential that your students score as highly as possible.
-You can get informed by reading the UKCAT section of the Application Guide.
+You can get informed by reading the UCAT section of the Application Guide.

 The BMAT is designed to test students’ maths skills and scientific knowledge – so it’s crucial they are well prepared.
 We can deliver expert BMAT courses in your school at reduced rates – simply get in touch with us on our Book A Course page to find out more.